element-hq/policies/docs/ems/privacy_notice.md

 * Our admin server is hosted in an AWS data centre in Amsterdam;
 * Our deployment server is hosted in an AWS data centre in London;
 * Customer deployments have the option to select the geographical location which is the most convenient for them;

+We also host the Gitter.im app on AWS, specifically the US East location.

 Amazon employees have access to this data.
 Here's [Amazon's privacy policy](https://aws.amazon.com/privacy/).
 Amazon controls physical access to their locations.